-(5.16) Dress-Down Days
+(5.16) DRESS DOWN DAYS

 On days designated by the administration, students will be allowed to dress down.
-Students will be allowed to wear blue jeans and T-shirts.
-Students may not wear clothing with messages that are inappropriate or contrary to the teachings of the Catholic Church, relate to drugs, alcohol, sexual topics or which display messages which are rude or in bad taste.
+Students may not wear any clothing with messages that are inappropriate or contrary to the teachings of the Catholic Church, relate to drugs, alcohol, sexual topics, or which display messages which are rude or in bad taste.
 Professionalism is always expected.